FayonaC/dit355-distributedsystems-documentation/README.md

    * Kanban board
    * Roles: Product owner, Scrum master
    * Stand-up meetings on work days
+* Work to be done during the sprint will be decided during a Sprint Planning Meeting
-* Schedule will be decided on Mondays during the team meeting
+* Schedule for the week will be decided during a weekly team meeting

+See [Trello board](https://trello.com/b/tLswcs2r/dit-355-2020-team-3) for detailed schedule and work tasks carried out in each sprint

 ## Sprint 1
 * Week 1: Work Monday, Wednesday, Thursday